 So, how do you clean your stained white gutters?
 And which homemade gutter cleaning solution can you use?
 This article addresses everything that you’ll need to properly clean your gutters.

 It includes some easy to follows steps to clean your gutters and some homemade gutter-cleaning solutions that you can use to get the job done.
 So, let’s get started!

-How to Clean White Gutters That Have Been Stained
+How to Clean Stained White Gutters

-To keep the outside of the gutters in good condition, clean it a few times a year.
-To clean properly, you’ll need a ladder, a water hose, a scrub brush, an all-purpose cleaner like this, and a water hose.
-If you have a power washer that would work as well.
-Here’s how you can go about it:
+To keep your gutters in good condition, it’s important to clean them a few times a year.
+To clean properly, you’ll need a ladder, a water hose, rubber gloves, a scrub brush, and a gutter-cleaning solution.
+If you have a power washer, that will work as well.

 - Put on your rubber gloves and ascend the ladder to the gutter.
 Begin by clearing up any fallen leaves and trash.
 Scrape out the dense garbage using a soft cloth.